BayAreaMetro/clpr/documentation/readme.md

 # Goal

-Document the commonly used tables and fields in the clipper data lake for ad-hoc analytical projects.

 One of the key lessons learned from the [usf-practicum](https://github.com/BayAreaMetro/usf-practicum) was that the data lake tables need to be more fully documented in order to ease ad-hoc analytical work on clipper data.

 The primary goal of this directory is to: